|Prerequisites||CS209 User & Data Modelling CS308 Building Software Systems C313 Computer Systems and Concurrency|

 The aim of this class is to provide students with the opportunity to develop a security mind-set by introducing them to core material in the area of computer security.
 This should enable students to identify potential threats and vulnerabilities for a range of situations, and propose appropriate actions to mitigate these issues.

-After completing this class, participants will be able to:
+After completing this class, participants should be able to:

 - evaluate an existing or proposed system in terms of potential vulnerabilities and recommend the most appropriate security solution to apply;